Multi-time quantum process tomography on a superconducting qubit: Multi-time tomography protocol on a superconducting qubit

 After obtaining the data, we are ready to calculate the experimental process matrix.
 A process matrix can written in the Pauli basis, $W = \sum_{i,j,k,l}\alpha_{i,j,k,l}\sigma_i\otimes \sigma_j\otimes \sigma_k\otimes\sigma_l$, where (i,j,k,l) = [0,3] denotes the Pauli basis ${\id,\sigma_x,\sigma_y,\sigma_z}$.
 From Eq. \ref{eq:Born}, we see that if we apply Pauli operations at $A,B,C$, their expectation values will be the coefficients $\langle\sigma_i,\sigma_j,\sigma_k,\sigma_l\rangle = \alpha_{i,j,k,l}$.
 Hence, we can reconstruct the experimental process matrix, by calculating the expectation values of the sigma terms from the experimental data

-$W_{exp}$ is the process matrix we construct from the experimental data, but it typically does not represent a physical one (it might be non-positive, or fail the process matrix constraints). {This is typically the case for quantum state tomography too and various methods are used to obtain the physical state from the experimental one, such as maximum likelihood estimation.} To obtain a physical process, $W_{phys}$, we use SemiDefinite Programming (SDP), where we find a positive matrix that minimises its distance (we used Frobenius distance) with the $W_{exp}$.
+$W_{exp}$ is the process matrix we construct from the experimental data, but it typically does not represent a physical one (it might be non-positive, or fail the process matrix constraints). {This is typically also the case for quantum state tomography, and various methods are used to obtain the physical state from the experimental one, such as maximum likelihood estimation.} To obtain a physical process, $W_{phys}$, we use SemiDefinite Programming (SDP), where we find a positive matrix that minimises the distance (we used Frobenius distance) to $W_{exp}$.
 The SDP is the following: